Economic impact of the COVID-19 pandemic: Aviation

 The pandemic has had a significant impact on the aviation industry due to the resulting travel restrictions as well as a slump in demand among travellers.
 Significant reductions in passenger numbers have resulted in planes flying empty between airports and the cancellation of flights.

 United States passenger airlines can expect about $50 billion in subsidies from the Coronavirus Aid, Relief, and Economic Security Act.

 Cruise lines

+Industries such as cruising experienced a significant decline—down to levels not seen in thirty years.

 Cruise lines had to cancel sailings after the outbreak of the COVID-19 pandemic.
 Bookings and cancellations grew as extensive media coverage of ill passengers on quarantined ships hurt the industry's image.

 Shares of cruise lines fell sharply in value on 27 March 2020 when the $2 trillion Coronavirus Aid, Relief, and Economic Security Act excluded companies that are not "organized" under United States law.
 Senator Sheldon Whitehouse (D-RI) tweeted: "The giant cruise companies incorporate overseas to dodge US taxes, flag vessels overseas to avoid US taxes and laws, and pollute without offset.
 Why should we bail them out?"
 Senator Josh Hawley (R-MO) tweeted that cruise lines should register and pay taxes in the United States if they expect a financial bailout.
 U.S-based employees and small, American-owned companies are eligible for financial assistance.